-I had the chance to visit Boston last year and every time I think of the historic district of North End, the first things that pop into my mind are the delicious pastries and fresh cannolis of Bova’s Bakery.
+I had the chance to visit Boston on 2016 (I can’t believe it’s 5 years already!
+Time flies) and every time I think of the historic district of North End, the first things that pop into my mind are the delicious pastries and fresh cannolis of Bova’s Bakery.
 The almond and vanilla smell coming out this Italian bakery really made me want to pick everything from their counter!

-It was Saturday and North End district was busier than ever.
+I remember it was a Saturday evening and North End district was busier than ever.
 A densely populated neighbourhood, North End (aka Boston’s Little Italy) seemed to have the most-crowded streets in the city, especially during the evening when locals and tourists patiently waited for a table in one of the many Italian restaurants.
 They could not wait to taste some authentic Italian dishes like Parmigiana, Caprese, Bruschetta, Pizza and of course Pasta cooked with different sauces.

 From 1880 to 1930, millions of Italian immigrants arrived in the United States, most from southern Italy and Sicily.
 These immigrants were reluctant in considering themselves Italian as Italy had been unified only in 1861.
 Furthermore, it was a positive unification just for the rich regions of the north of Italy (like Lombardy and Piedmont), whilst the conditions of the population living in the south only worsened.
 The soil was over exploited, taxes and tariffs were high and young men had to work at a minimum wage, which in many cases was not enough to feed their 4-5 children and wife.